Shlomo ibn Aderet: Biography

 Aderet's teachers were Nahmanides and Yonah Gerondi.
-He was a master in the study of the Talmud, and was not opposed to the Kabbala.
+He was a master in the study of the Talmud and was not opposed to the Kabbala.
 Aderet was very active as a rabbi and as an author.
-Under his auspices and through his recommendation, part of the commentary on the Mishnah by Maimonides was translated from the Arabic into Hebrew.
-His Talmudic lectures were attended by throngs of disciples, many of whom came from distant places.
-Questions in great number, dealing with ritual, with the most varied topics of the Halakah, and with religious philosophy, were addressed to him from Spain, Portugal, Italy, France, Germany, and even from Asia Minor.
+Under his auspices and recommendation, part of Maimonides's commentary on the Mishnah was translated from Judeo-Arabic into Mishnaic Hebrew.
+Crowds of disciples attended his Talmudic lectures, many of whom came from distant places.
+Questions in significant numbers, dealing with ritual, the most varied topics of the Halakah, and religious philosophy, were addressed to him from Spain, Portugal, Italy, France, Germany, Moravia and even from Asia Minor.

+Aderet's responsum to the Margraviate of Moravia in the year 1255 represents the earliest ever recorded evidence of a permanent Jewish presence in Austerlitz and in Třešť, as well as one of earliest recorded Jewish sources for that region.

 His responsa show evidence of wide reading, keen intelligence, and systematic thought.
-They also afford a clear insight into the communal life of the time, portraying Aderet's contemporaries, and are of value for the study not only of rabbinical procedure but also of the intellectual development of the age in which he lived.
-Only half of these responsa have been published, as they number three thousand.
+They also afford a clear insight into the communal life of the time, portraying Aderet's contemporaries, and are of value for the study of rabbinical procedure and the intellectual development of the age in which he lived.
+Only half of these responsa have been published, and they total three thousand.

-Among his numerous students were Yom Tov Asevilli and Bahya ben Asher.
+Among his numerous students were Yom Tov of Seville and Bahya ben Asher.

-A manuscript purporting to be a certificate of indebtedness, dated 1262, in favor of a certain Solomon Adret, Jew of Barcelona, and a passport for the same Adret, dated 1269, are still extant.
+A manuscript purporting to be a certificate of indebtedness, dated 1262, in favour of "Solomon Adret of Barcelona" and a passport for the same Adret, dated 1269, are still extant.

 Defense of Judaism

-Aderet had to contend with the external enemies of Judaism, as well as with religious dissensions and excesses within its own ranks.
-He wrote a refutation of the charges of Raymond Martini, a Dominican friar of Barcelona, who, in his work, "Pugio Fidei," had collected passages from the Talmud and the Midrash and interpreted them in a manner hostile to Judaism.
-These charges also induced Aderet to write a commentary on the Haggadot, of which only a fragment is now extant.
-He refuted also the attacks of a Muslim who asserted that the priests had falsified the Bible.
-M. Schreiner has shown that this Muslim was Aḥmad ibn Ḥazm, and the book referred to was "Al-Milal wal-Niḥal" (Religions and Sects).
+Aderet had to contend with the external enemies of Judaism and religious disputes and excesses within its ranks.
+He wrote a refutation of the charges of Raymond Martini, a Dominican friar of Barcelona, who, in his work, Pugio Fidei, had collected passages from the Talmud and the Midrash and interpreted them in a manner hostile to Judaism.
+These charges also induced Aderet to write a commentary on the haggadot, of which only a fragment is now extant.
+He also refuted the attacks of a Muslim who asserted that Christian priests had falsified the Bible.
+M. Schreiner has shown that this Muslim was ibn Hazm, and the book referred to was Al-Milal wal-Niḥal "Religions and Sects".

-Aderet opposed also the increasing extravagances of the Kabbalists, who made great headway in Spain and were represented by Nissim ben Abraham of Avila, a pretended worker of miracles, and by Abraham Abulafia, the kabbalistic visionary.
-He combated these with vigor, but displayed no less animosity toward the philosophic-rationalistic conception of Judaism then prevailing, particularly in France, which was represented by Levi ben Abraham ben Ḥayyim, who treated most important religious questions with the utmost freedom, and who was joined by the Spaniard Isaac Albalag and others.
+Aderet also opposed the increasing extravagances of the Kabbalists, who made significant headway in the Iberian Peninsula and were represented by Nissim ben Abraham of Avila, a pretended worker of miracles, and by Abraham Abulafia, the kabbalistic visionary.
+He combated these with vigour, but displayed no less animosity toward the philosophic-rationalistic conception of Judaism then prevailing, particularly in France, which was represented by Levi ben Abraham ben Hayyim, who treated most important religious questions with the utmost freedom and was joined by Isaac Albalag and others.